julianthome/joanaudit/README.md

 the *nodeset* tag.
 This tag may contain multiple *category* tags.
 Sources, sinks and declassifiers are categorized which has two advantages:

-- We can just consider sources/sinks and declassifiers that belong to the same class.
+- We can just consider sources/sinks and declassifiers that belong to the same category.
 - We can create profiles for applications.
 If a developer has some knowledge about the internals of the application (which is usually the case), he may just consider those classes of sources, sinks and declassifiers that are of interest to him.